Stress is your body's way of dealing with tough or demanding situations.

 According to American Psychological Association, there are four types of stress:

 The most common form of stress.
-It comes from demands and pressures of past and future demands and pressures.
-Acute stress is thrilling and exciting in small doses, but too much is exhausting.
+It mainly comes from the demands and pressures we’ve faced in the past, present, and future.
+Acute stress can be thrilling and energizing in small doses, but too much is exhausting.

-Daily life stress that has negative connotations such as divorce, punishment, injury, negative feelings, legal issues, financial problems, or work difficulties.
+This is a negative type of stress that manifests itself in daily life.
+Events such as divorce, punishment, injury, negative feelings, legal issues, financial problems, work difficulties, etc can bring about distress.

 Symptoms of Stress

-Stress is everywhere.
-You may be used to feeling stressed, however, too much stress can wear you down and make you sick, both mentally and physically.
+Stress is everywhere so you may be used to feeling it.
+However, too much stress can wear you down and make you sick, both mentally and physically.

 Becoming easily agitated, frustrated, and moody